Wortley Top Forge

-Wortley Top Forge is an historic former finery forge and ironworks originally dating back to the seventeenth century, although evidence suggests iron working took place in the vicinity as early as the fourteenth century.
-It is situated in the metropolitan borough of Barnsley, in South Yorkshire, England, on a loop of the River Don near both the villages of Thurgoland and Wortley.
+Wortley Top Forge is an historic former finery forge and ironworks dating from the seventeenth century, although evidence suggests iron working took place in the vicinity in the fourteenth century.
+The forge, originally created under the guidance of the devout Royalist (or Cavalier) Sir Francis Wortley, is in the metropolitan borough of Barnsley, in South Yorkshire, England, on a loop of the River Don near the villages of Thurgoland and Wortley.

+The furnace is of Walloon forge type.
+Of particular interest is that the site only ever used waterwheels to power the machinery, which originally was based on a trip hammer with a massive timber cantilever.
+All three waterwheels have been restored to working order; the one depicted here is a 24 foot diameter overshot wheel with two-gallon buckets.
+At some point, a water wheel was used to power twin blowers for the furnace.
+The other buildings in the museum are used to house a variety of industrial machinery, including a Marshall twin-cylinder steam engine.

+History

 The Top Forge was always closely related to Wortley Low Forge, a short distance downstream.
-One of the forges was probably built about 1639 (possibly both of them) and certainly existed by 1641, from which time the ironmasters at Wortley were Thomas Cotton, and his son William Cotton (1627–1674); the latter being the father of Thomas Cotton.
+One of the forges was probably built about 1639 (possibly both of them) and certainly existed by 1641, from which time the ironmasters at Wortley were Thomas Cotton and his son, William Cotton (1627–1674); the latter being the father of Thomas Cotton.
 Cannonballs are said to have been made here during the English Civil War.
 After that the finery forges usually belonged to a network of ironmasters led by members of the Spencer family of Cannon Hall, Cawthorne, but not between 1676 and 1690, when they were rented by other ironmasters.
 The two forges were always leased together with a blast furnace, Nether Bank Furnace, until the latter's closure probably about 1780, all of them being rented from the Wortley family.

 In 1744, the forge was let to John Cockshutt (died 1774), who ran it with a partner.
 He also had a 'tinmill'.
 He was followed by his son, another John, who was succeeded by his brother James about 1800.
-James had worked at Merthyr Tydfil as a partner of William Crawshay in the Cyfarthfa Ironworks and when he returned to Wortley in 1791 after the dissolution of their partnership, he introduced puddling to Wortley, the tinmill probably being altered to roll blooms into bars of iron.
+James had worked at Merthyr Tydfil as a partner of William Crawshay in the Cyfarthfa Ironworks and when he returned to Wortley in 1791 after the dissolution of their partnership, he introduced puddling to Wortley, the tinmill was probably altered to roll blooms into bars of iron.
 After James' death in 1820, the works passed to relatives and then through various hands, coming into the hands of Thomas Andrews in 1849.
 On his death in 1871 he was followed by his son another Thomas Andrews, who died in 1907.